Reveal your glow by indulging in our highest quality medical-grade facial therapy and skincare products.

 Moisturizers work by locking in moisture on the skin and forming a protective barrier against dry air.
 The two main ingredients in most moisturizers are occlusives and humectants.
 Occlusives coat the surface of the skin.
-Examples include petrolatum, mineral oil and lanolin.
-They prevent evaporative loss of the moisture on your skin.
+Examples include petrolatum, mineral oil, and lanolin.
+They prevent evaporative loss of moisture on your skin.
 They also make your skin feel smooth, although some of them can be a little greasy.
 Some people are allergic to lanolin.
 Humectants moisturize your skin by attracting moisture from the air.
-Examples include glycerin, urea and alpha-hydroxy acids.
+Examples include glycerin, urea, and alpha-hydroxy acids.
 Humectants blur fine lines because the skin swells slightly as the humectants absorb water into the skin.

 Skin pigmentation is the coloring of your skin.
 Melanin is the pigment that creates skin color.
 Your cells produce melanin.
 When a pigmentation disorder is present – such as a melanin overproduction – you may have patches of discoloration, spots, redness or other problems.
 Hyperpigmentation and other problems are typically cosmetic in nature and do not indicate a medical condition.
 Dr. Schuster provides effective, modern treatments to reduce pigmentation disorders.

 Some of the issues treated at our practice include: